FAQ

 3. Who invented Peepoo?

 Long answer: Peepoo was invented in 2005 by Ashoka-fellow Professor Anders Wilhelmson in Stockholm, Sweden.
 Over a two-year period from 2006-2008 Peepoo was further refined, researched and tested in collaboration with the Swedish University of Agricultural Science (SLU) in Uppsala, Sweden, the Royal Institute of Technology (KTH) in Stockholm, in addition to industrial partners selected for their specialized competences.
-The Founding Team consists of Camilla Wirseen, Ph.Lic., M.Sc Annika Nordin, Associate Prof. Björn Vinnerås, Prof. Mikael Hedenqvist, and Peter Thuvander
+The Founding Team consists of Camilla Wirseen, Ph.Lic., M.Sc Annika Nordin, Associate Prof. Björn Vinnerås, and Prof. Mikael Hedenqvist.

 4. How does the hygenisation